What are the basics of music marketing?

 But this doesn’t mean that it’s a great place to sell stuff and market your wares.

 This is more of a mindset shift than anything else.
-If you go to social media sites hoping to get a lot of money, you will probably be disappointed.
-If you go there to have a conversation, your expectations will be met and even exceeded.
+If you go to social networks hoping to get a lot of money, you will probably be disappointed.
+If you go there to have a conversation with friends, your expectations will be met and even exceeded.

-I am not saying that you can’t promote product, and I’m certainly not saying that you can’t send people to your website.
+I’m not saying that you can’t promote product, and I’m certainly not saying that you can’t send people to your website from social platforms (you should!).

 But just keep your motives in check.
 If your purpose is to engage and connect, you’ll have a hard time not meeting your goals.
-That will keep you focused over the long haul too.
+If you use it to try to meet a sales quota, you’re probably going to be disappointed.

 There is no arguing that music is a product.
 It can be bought and sold.